-Valuation and e xistence of the loans issued 5 and note 6 Risk Volkswagen Financial Services N.V. is a financing entity entering into financing agreements with Volkswagen AG Group companies.
-Volkswagen Financial Services N.V. has no substantial assets other than loans and interest receivable from Volkswagen AG Group companies to meet its financial obligations.
-We consider the valuation and existence of the loans receivable a key audit matter due to the size of the loans in relation to the financial statements as a whole.
-Our audit approach We evaluated the financial position and liquidity of the Volkswagen AG Group and affiliated counterparties to assess whether they are able to meet their contractual obligations as well as any guarantees issued.
-To determine this we have, amongst others: We obtained an understanding of the process for entering into loans, the amortized cost valuations and the loan impairment assessment process We performed confirmation procedures with the counterparties of the loans We tested on a sample basis the amortized cost valuations of the loans
+Existence of the loans issued to related parties Note 5 and Note 6 Risk Volkswagen Financial Services N.V is a financing entity entering into financing agreements with Volkswagen AG group companies and its affiliates.
+Volkswagen Financial Services N.V has no significant assets other than loans and interest receivable from Volkswagen AG group companies and its affiliates to meet its financial obligations.
+We consider the existence of the loans receivable a key audit matter due to the size of the loans in relation to the financial statements as a whole and the loan portfolio balance of the Company being the main Key Performance Indicator of the financial statements for the Company's bond holders.
+Our audit approach We have applied mainly substantive audit procedures on the balances of loans issued to related parties.
+These procedures included, amongst others: Obtaining an understanding of the process for entering into loans with related parties Inspecting loan agreements for the loans issued to the related parties Obtaining loan confirmations to verify the existence of the loans issued to related parties Evaluating the appropriateness of accounting policies applied related to recognition of loans issued to related parties.
+In addition to the steps above we assessed the adequacy of the disclosures which are included in note 5 and note 6 to the financial statements.
+Key observations Based on the results of our work, we did not identify evidence of material misstatement in the existence of loans issued to related parties.
+We concur with the related disclosures in the financial statements.